UniversalDependencies/docs/_pal/dep/nmod.md

 nmod(xwābarīh, yazdān)
 ~~~

 A peculiarity is the clausal noun phrase in Middle Persian.
 Deverbal nouns can be embedded like any other noun but inherited the verbal structure of their base, as if a whole clause is derived.
-For now, the dependents of such deverbal nouns are annotated as nominal dependents, which ignored however their respective syntactic embedding.
+For now, the dependents of such deverbal nouns are annotated as nominal dependents, which unfortunately ignores their respective syntactic embedding.

 - "And the guardian and the mistress of the house take legal action as to **whether the mistress of the house but not the guardian shall take the oath**." (lit. about the guardian-not-but-mistress-of-the-house-oath-taking-ness)
 ~~~ sdparse